 Let’s talk about sugar addiction, shall we?
 To be honest, this particular subject is really close to my heart… or guts; I should probably say.
-However, first I kindly ask for your understanding and some empathy because this is kind of difficult subject for me.
+However, first I kindly ask for your understanding and some empathy because this is a kind of difficult subject for me.
 Why?
 Well, because I myself was addicted to sugar for many years.
 I can easily prove it to you by saying that the best memories from my past, especially from my childhood was about sweets, candies, cookies, lollipops, cupcakes, muffins, chocolates, truffles and of course ice creams.
-I was so deeply addicted to sugar that my grandpa used to call me “A Cookie Monster”… just like the character of “Sesame Street”… eh, chocolate cookies memories… sweet, precious memories… That’s why I believe that I have a considerable experience in this area what obviously give me the right to talk about this.
+I was so deeply addicted to sugar that my grandpa used to call me “A Cookie Monster”… just like the character of “Sesame Street”… eh, chocolate cookies memories… sweet, precious memories… That’s why I believe that I have considerable experience in this area what obviously give me the right to talk about this.
 Trust me if there was a “sugar cravings degree” at some university I wouldn’t have Bachelor’s degrees in Drama Studies and in Linguistics.
 However, I did my own research and created my own case study.
 This particular experience I am a self-proclaimed expert of sugar cravings and I see nothing funny about this.
 How sad is that?
 At least I am fully aware of my problem and I decided to address it a while ago.

 Anyway, let’s take this problem seriously because sugar addiction is real and it’s dangerous.
-Sugar in itself is proclaimed an addictive drug which can literally ruin our health.
+Sugar in itself is proclaimed an addictive drug that can literally ruin our health.
 That’s why we have to pay attention to a daily sugar intake and take some serious action to overcome this extremely dangerous addiction as soon as we notice symptoms of it.
 Unfortunately nowadays, as consumers, we are constantly bombarded by frequently misleading, publicity campaigns promoting different kinds of products extremely high on sugar which can only cause damage to our body.
 Everywhere, literally, everywhere you look you can see advertising of soft drinks, candies, desserts, snacks, sweetened drinks and other kinds of refined carbohydrates promoted by young, beautiful, healthy-looking people who try to convince us that is completely ok to consume one pound of sugar daily.
 Because, why not?
 It’s sweet, it tastes good, it makes us high.
 Sugar leads to a release of dopamine that’s why we feel so incredibly good after having eaten something sweet.
-Not to mention about all of these sources of hidden sugar that we are not always aware of.
+Not to mention all of these sources of hidden sugar that we are not always aware of.
 I am talking here about products like energy drinks, pasta sauces, yogurts, granola bars (which are sold as a healthy option for regular bars), cereals, salad dressings, packaged fruits, alcoholic beverages, dried fruits, jam, coffee drinks, juices or even bottled flavored water.
 We should stay away from all of these products… unfortunately, it becomes more and more difficult when you enter the grocery shop and all you can see are surprisingly high in sugar.
 Food companies add sugar to almost every single product in order to make it tastier and more addictive.
 Yes, it’s a science behind this, for this reason, sugar addiction is now affecting increasing numbers of people.

 So, how can we stay away from excessive sugar intake or/and overcome sugar addiction?